Xarenn/WebCompany/README.md

 # Front-end

+Adding, editing invoices have implemented by Front-End and synchronized with server Back-end

 Authentication by React Redux reducers
 Tokens are saved in local storage in future i would like to save cookies session